Kitchen Showdown Unveils Exciting Culinary Team-Building Experiences This Festive Season

 The issuer is solely responsible for the content of this announcement.

-Founded in 2015, Kitchen Showdown is one of the leading culinary team-building providers in Singapore.
-Blending together the concept of 'The Power of Play'' with culinary challenges to bring people together, Kitchen Showdown harnesses the spirit of team building and collectiveness through a range of programmes that extend beyond cooking.
+About Kitchen Showdown Founded in 2015, Kitchen Showdown is one of the leading culinary team-building providers in Singapore.
+Blending together the concept of "The Power of Play'' with culinary challenges to bring people together, Kitchen Showdown harnesses the spirit of team building and collectiveness through a range of programmes that extend beyond cooking.
 With a passion for gastronomy, Kitchen Showdown delivers innovative team-building events and private dining services, ensuring unforgettable culinary adventures for businesses and individuals alike.

 Legal Disclaimer: